 Will MPTCP catch on?
-It 'only' requires both hosts to have updated stacks, and an MPTCP host can speak plain TCP if the other host is not MPTCP-aware.
-This has a chance of catching on, but it only fixes a subset of the above issues, because it assumes the host already knows a useful set of address pairs and it only works for TCP applications.
-Similar remarks apply to other TCP retreads such as Polyversal TCP.
+It "only" requires both hosts to have updated stacks, and an MPTCP host can speak plain TCP if the other host is not MPTCP-aware.
+This has a chance of catching on - but it only fixes a subset of the above issues, because it assumes the host already knows a useful set of address pairs and it only works for TCP applications.
+Similar remarks apply to other TCP "retreads" such as Polyversal TCP.

 Will Happy Eyeballs catch on?
-Well yes, it has done, for the specific case of choosing IPv6 vs IPv4, in browsers that happen to include the necessary code.
+Well yes, it has done, for the specific case of choosing IPv6 vs IPv4, in specific browsers that happen to include the necessary code.
 This fixes an even smaller subset of the above issues, because it does not respond dynamically to changes in connectivity.
 Extensions and variants of this approach are already appearing.

-Will solutions like Signposts catch on?
+Will solutions like Signpost catch on?
 This author's prediction: only for a niche market, where customers care enough about security and reliability to invest in such an approach.
-This is related to the way in which IPsec has only really caught on for corporate 'dial home' VPNs and the like, rather than becoming ubiquitous.
-Recent events have raised interest in encrypted data paths, but it remains to be seen whether this really leads to extensive change.
+This is related to the way in which IPsec has only really caught on for corporate "dial home" VPNs and the like, rather than becoming ubiquitous.